 Erythema means redness, and this type of psoriasis can cause large areas of your skin’s surface to become red and sore.
 You may also have a fever.
 This is a rare type of psoriasis, which can cause serious health problems.
 If you have this type of psoriasis you need urgent medical treatment, in hospital.

 If you develop painful, stiff joints you may have psoriatic arthritis.
 This is a form of arthritis associated with psoriasis.
 This usually affect the joints at the ends of your fingers and toes.

 Can you inherit psoriasis?

-Psoriasis can be inherited.
+Yes, psoriasis can be inherited.
 If you develop psoriasis when you’re young, it’s more likely that you’ve inherited it, than if you develop psoriasis when you’re older.
-In families where one parent has psoriasis, a child has about a on in four chance of developing it.
+In families where one parent has psoriasis, a child has about a one in four chance of developing it.

-According to the British Skin Foundation, in cases that aren’t inherited, psoriasis can be caused or, if you already have the condition, triggered by stress, obesity, a throat infection (usually in children) or your skin being damaged by a cut, insect bite or sunburn.
+According to the British Skin Foundation (BSF), in cases that aren’t inherited, psoriasis can be caused or, if you already have the condition, triggered by stress, obesity, a throat infection (usually in children) or your skin being damaged by a cut, insect bite or sunburn).

 Read more about what stress does to your health

 How smoking and drinking affect psoriasis